macOS Tahoe (version 26) Release Information

 Apple's most recent operating system, macOS Tahoe (version 26), comes pre-installed on new Macs and is available as an upgrade for compatible Macs.
 For a full listing of new features, please visit the official macOS Tahoe information page.

-OIT's Recommendation: Wait to upgrade to macOS 15 Tahoe
+OIT's Recommendation: Early adopters can upgrade to macOS Tahoe

-As is often the case when new operating systems are first released, there are incompatibilities with a number of widely used applications for campus Mac users.
-At this time, OIT is testing compatibility with CU Boulder services and applications and therefore recommends faculty, staff, and students wait to upgrade Apple devices to macOS Tahoe.
+As is often the case when new operating systems are first released, there were incompatibilities with some widely used applications for campus Mac users.
+At this time, OIT has completed testing compatibility with CU Boulder services and applications and recommends that faculty, staff, and students comfortable with technology (early adopters) can begin to upgrade Apple devices to macOS Tahoe.

-OIT recommends that before upgrading to any new operating system, ensure your most used applications are compatible by checking the compatibility testing information below, or by contacting the vendor directly.
+OIT recommends before upgrading to any new operating system, that you ensure your most used applications are compatible by checking the compatibility testing information below, or by contacting the vendor directly.

 If you need assistance or have other questions, please schedule an appointment to bring your computer to the OIT Buff Techs Walk-In Center, contact Dedicated Desktop Support, or contact the IT Service Center at 303-735-4357 or oithelp@colorado.edu.